Taiping Rebellion: Background

 During the 19th century, the Qing dynasty experienced a series of famines, natural disasters, economic problems and defeats at the hands of foreign powers.
 Farmers were heavily overtaxed, rents rose dramatically, and peasants started to desert their lands in droves.
 The Qing military had recently suffered a disastrous defeat in the First Opium War, while the Chinese economy was severely impacted by a trade imbalance caused by the large-scale and illicit importation of opium.
 Banditry became common, and numerous secret societies and self-defense units formed, all of which led to an increase in small-scale warfare.

 Meanwhile, the population of China had nearly doubled between 1766 and 1833, while the amount of cultivated land remained the same.
 The government, commanded by ethnic Manchus, had become increasingly corrupt, and was weak in southern regions where local clans dominated.
 Anti-Manchu sentiment was strongest in southern China among the Hakka community, a Han Chinese subgroup.
 Meanwhile, Christian missionaries were active.

 In 1837, Hong Huoxiu, a Hakka from a poor village in Guangdong, failed the imperial examination for the third time, frustrating his ambition to become a scholar-official in the civil service and leading him to a nervous breakdown.
 While recovering, Hong dreamed of visiting Heaven, where he discovered that he possessed a celestial family distinct from his earthly family.
 His heavenly father lamented that men were worshiping demons rather than himself and informed Hong that his given name violated taboos and had to be changed, suggesting "Hong Xiuquan", the moniker ultimately adopted by Hong.
 In later embellishments, Hong declared that he saw Confucius being punished by his celestial father for leading the people astray.

 In 1843, Hong failed the imperial examinations for the fourth and final time.
 It was only then, prompted by a visit by his cousin, that Hong took time to carefully examine Christian pamphlets he had received from a Protestant Christian missionary several years earlier.
-After reading these pamphlets, Hong came to believe that they had given him the key to interpreting his visions: his celestial father was God the Father (whom he identified with Shangdi from Chinese tradition), the elder brother that he had seen was Jesus Christ, and he had been directed to rid the world of demons, including the corrupt Qing government and Confucian teachings.
+After reading these pamphlets, Hong came to believe that they had given him the key to interpreting his visions: his celestial father was God the Father, the elder brother that he had seen was Jesus Christ, and he had been directed to rid the world of demons, including the corrupt Qing government and Confucian teachings.

 In 1847, Hong went to Guangzhou, where he studied the Bible with Issachar Jacox Roberts, an American Baptist missionary.
 Roberts refused to baptize him and later stated that Hong's followers were "bent on making their burlesque religious pretensions serve their political purpose".